itl-natal/tf_bees/readme.md

 ./rbf.py inputfile column outputfile

 The input file should be a text file with n columns of measurements.
 Each line is a measurement in time and each colum is a sensor.
-The column parameter is the number of the sensor (column of the file). utput file will be a text file with the denoised data.
+The column parameter is the number of the sensor (column of the file).
+The output will be a text file with the denoised data.

 Example: